Skip to main content

 info

-SEMGREP_BASELINE_REF is superceded by SEMGREP_BASELINE_COMMIT.
+SEMGREP_BASELINE_REF is superseded by SEMGREP_BASELINE_COMMIT.

 SEMGREP_BASELINE_COMMIT

-Set SEMGREP_BASELINE_COMMIT to a commit hash to only show results that are not found in that hash.
-This environment variable doesn't work if you are not currently in a git directory, there are unstaged changes, or given baseline hash doesn't exist.
+This environment variable doesn't work if you are not currently in a Git directory, there are unstaged changes, or the given baseline hash doesn't exist or is not available in the CI environment.

 info